|

 Note:

-This special edition was produced in a limited quantity for 'A River Runs By It', the June 2004 Conan Doyle Conference in Minneapolis, but some copies are still available from Calabash Press.
+This special edition was produced in a limited quantity for 'A River Runs By It', the June 2004 Conan Doyle Conference in Minneapolis, with some additional copies later sold by the publisher.
+As of 2021, it is out of print but used copies are often available on Amazon US and elsewhere.